 A dictionary with scalar fdf variables and blocks, which are the basic elements of any Siesta input file.
 A given Siesta fdf file can be cast almost directly into this dictionary form, except that some items are blocked.
 The blocked keywords include the system information (system-label, system-name) and all the structure information as they will be automatically set by Aiida.
 Moreover, the keyword dm-use-save-dm is not allowed (the restart options are explained here) together with the keyword geometry-must-converge (set to True by default for each calculation with variable geometry).
-Finally, all the pao options must be avoided here, because they belong to the basis input (next to next in this list).
+Also the max-walltime is blocked since it is set by the plugin to be equal to the max_wallclock_seconds passed in the computational resources.
+This should prevent the calculation to be terminated by the scheduler.
+In case a siesta max time smaller than the max_wallclock_seconds is required, it is suggested to increase the max-walltime-slack value.
+Finally, all the pao and optical options must be avoided here, because they belong to the basis and optical inputs respectively (see following of the list).
 Any units are specified for now as part of the value string.
 Blocks are entered by using an appropriate key and Python's multiline string constructor.
 For example:

+'''

-''' from aiida.orm import Dict
+from aiida.orm import Dict

+'''